Ed Begley Jr.: William Daniels

 When Begley was a child, his future St. Elsewhere series lead, William Daniels, met Begley's father when the two were working on live television.
 By the time Begley Jr. grew up, he was already a fan of his mentor's work; he would work with Daniels on St. Elsewhere, where the two had on- and off-screen chemistry for six seasons.
 Daniels, himself, on the show, was a moody Irishman like Ed Sr., though a far more nurturing father figure.
 This proved so rich that the role grew beyond even the writers' expectations.
 Begley Jr. said about his future TV chief of surgery, "I was a huge fan of Bill Daniels.
 I had seen him in Two for the Road.
 I had seen him in The Graduate, and in Parallax View.
 He was an actor I just thought the world of.
 He played these 'Type A' personalities quite effectively, but (in real life) he is the sweetest guy in the world."
 He also added: "He is an actor I just thought the world of.
 I had no delusions about how my character came to be.
 I rode on the coattails of Bill Daniels... the kind of Mutt and Jeff routine of Dr. Craig looking up and berating a 6 foot 4 doctor Victor Ehrlich.
 So I owe all my success on the show to Bill Daniels."
 After the series was canceled, the two still remained friends, living not too far away from each other.
-In 2002, Daniels, Begley Jr., along with the rest of the former surviving St. Elsewhere cast members, the late Stephen Furst and Eric Laneuville all appeared on an episode of Scrubs.
+In 2002, Daniels and Begley Jr., alongside other surviving St. Elsewhere cast members Stephen Furst and Eric Laneuville, all appeared on an episode of Scrubs.